nayaksatya1232/Microservce-Workspace/README.md

 # Microservce-Workspace
-## This workspace is having Service-Registry, AdminServer,ZipkinServer and two RestAPI having intercommunications using FeignCLient
+## This workspace is having all setup and configuratons required for Service-Registry, AdminServer, ZipkinServer and two RestAPI having inter-communications using FeignClient